jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List _ View customers _GET_.md

             type: action.confirm
             options:
               isConfirmedAutomatically: false
               onConfirmed:
-               type: action.execute-entity #action to execute the delete
+               # Action to execute the delete.
+               type: action.execute-entity
                 options:
-#Use the REST data provider to call the delete function.
+                  # Use the REST data provider to call the delete function.
                   provider: DATA_PROVIDER_REST
                   entity: customers
-                  method: delete #Delete the record from the local SQLite table
+                  # Delete the record from the local SQLite table.
+                  method: delete
                   goBack: stay
-                  function: rest-delete-customer #Delete the record from the REST service
+                  # Delete the record from the REST service.
+                  function: rest-delete-customer
-#Specifiy the function parameters required by the function to delete the customer, in this example custId
+                  #Specifiy the function parameters required by the function
+                  # to delete the customer, in this example custId.
                   functionParameters:
-                    custId: =$number(@ctx.current.item.id) #id of customer record to be deleted in REST service
+                  # id of customer record to be deleted in REST service.
+                    custId: =$number(@ctx.current.item.id)
                   data:
-                    id: =@ctx.current.item.id #id of customer to be deleted from local data provider
+                    # id of customer to be deleted from local data provider.
+                    id: =@ctx.current.item.id
               modal:
                 title: Are you sure?
                 description: =('Press Confirm to permanently delete ' & @ctx.current.item.companyName)